The behavior-driven distribution strategy

 To help them achieve this clarity, we take firms through a 3-step onboarding process:

-Another major advantage of designing your distribution strategies around client behaviors is that you can identify and exploit causal relationships between the tactical input behaviors you can stimulate and the strategic outputs you seek.
+Another major advantage of embedding client behaviors into your targets and strategies is that you can align your underlying marketing, sales, and service strategies to stimulate the input behaviors you need for the outputs you seek.

-So, not only is a behavior-driven distribution strategy clear and easy to define, but it also gives you access to a whole new level of previously unavailable business intelligence.
+What we learn from this is that not only is a behavior-driven distribution strategy clear and easy to define, but it also gives you access to a whole new level of unique business intelligence.

 As we approach the end of this blog, let’s recap: